-- 10. In submitting accountings, the following shall apply: - Entries on accountings should be specific, giving date, source, and amount.
-For example, do not just list "Deposit", but rather show as: "12/21/04 Union Planters Bank Checking Account #854321--\$721.71."
+- 10. In submitting accountings, the following shall apply: - a.
+Entries on accountings should be specific, giving date, source, and amount.
+For example, do not just list "Deposit", but rather show as: "12/21/04 Regions Bank Checking Account #854321--\$721.71."
 Another example might be: "7/15/04 Proceeds from Sale of 1999 Honda Accord -- \$2,500.00." - b.
 All assets of the estate should be reflected on the accounting; however, tangible property, such as vehicles, boats, farm equipment, etc., shall be listed separately from the monetary portion of the accounting.
 Tangible property need not show a dollar value although approximations are permissible.
 Household furniture need not be itemized unless requested by an interested party. - c.
-All personal representatives should sign the accounting; however, in case of a disagreement or if one is unable to obtain a co-personal representative's signature for any reason, the other(s) should file separately.
-If all personal representatives do not sign the accounting, this fact shall be brought to the clerk's attention and referenced by a clerk's note on the accounting.
+All Personal Representatives should sign the accounting; however, in case of a disagreement or if one is unable to obtain a Co-Personal Representative's signature for any reason, the other(s) should file separately.
+If all Personal Representatives do not sign the accounting, this fact shall be brought to the Clerk's attention and referenced by a Clerk's note on the accounting.
 An explanation of the facts surrounding a missing signature must accompany the accounting. - d.
 If an accounting on a decedent's estate is filed more than two (2) years after the decedent's death, a notation on the accounting shall state why it is necessary to keep the estate open.
 An example is as follows: "A lawsuit is pending in Chancery Court, Docket No. 85762, in which the personal representative is a plaintiff.
-The estate can be closed soon after disposition of that case, which we anticipate will be in May, 2006."

-e.
-It is preferred that items not be cumulative as previously allowed; however, no exception will be taken for identical monthly entries, such as: "Twelve (12) monthly encroachments of \$150.00 totaling \$1,800.00."
-Interest on bank accounts may also be cumulative.
+The estate can be closed soon after disposition of that case, which we anticipate will be in May, 2015." - e.
+It is preferred that items not be cumulative; however, no exception will be taken for identical monthly entries, such as: "Twelve (12) monthly encroachments of \$150.00 totaling \$1,800.00."
+Interest on bank accounts may also be cumulative. - f.
+In order to expedite the audit and confirmation of accountings, the Court strongly urges attorneys to use the inventory and accounting forms that have been approved by the Court, which from time-to-time may be updated.
+These forms are posted on the Probate Court Clerk's website.